Fowl95/fowl-blog/content/blog/how-to-approach-school-through-supermemo-mnemonic-subjects.md

 Anki has some collaborative functions which, however, are still not great and perfected.
 The majority of decks are created by small groups of people, if not individuals.

-Quote: If you're studying for exams, speed and efficiency is the only thing you're after.
+> If you're studying for exams, speed and efficiency is the only thing you're after.

 Why?